International Journal of Applied Dental Sciences

 How to cite this article:

-Gurkaran Preet Singh, Veena Hegde and Prerna Jain.
+Gurkaran Preet Singh, Veena Hegde, Prerna Jain.
 The laser revolution: An auroral glow of contemporary implant dentistry.
-International Journal of Applied Dental Sciences.
-2018; 4(2): 24-29.
+Int J Appl Dent Sci 2018;4(2):24-29.